StatisticsHealthEconomics/HTAinRmanifesto/README.md

 An agreed specific submission _style_, e.g. for all models written in R submitted to NICE, would make things easier to interrogate and combine.
 This is common across code bases and there are lots of examples eg. for the [tidyverse](https://style.tidyverse.org/).

-An agreed upon list of packages could provide some assurance of the underlying code.
+An agreed upon list of dependent packages could provide some assurance of the underlying code.
 Simply this could be only base R packages or packages submitted to [CRAN](https://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/);
 Or this could be packages that have near 100% code coverage e.g. indicated via CI.

 A list of health economics packages that have been triaged or vetted in some way, e.g. like the open-review carried-out by [rOpenSci](https://github.com/ropensci/software-review).